Assembly (events promoter): Assembly Roxy

 Assembly also run a year-round venue in Edinburgh in a converted church building near the main university campus.
 It is named the Assembly Roxy after the street on which it stands, Roxburgh Place.
 It hosts a small theatre, music and comedy programme, and also operates as a function suite for weddings and corporate events.

 The current building dates to the early 20th century, when it was built to replace an old chapel on the site.
 That previous chapel - a "dark, oddly-shaped building" - had been taken over in 1856 by the congregation of Lady Glenorchy's Parish Church, who had moved there when their original church was demolished in the development of Waverley Station.
 In 1904, the minister, Reverend Thomas Burns, decided to rebuild the church to better meet the needs of the people.
-It was built in 2 stages - the hall, by Thomas Ross, in 1908-10 and the church, by Peter MacGregor Chalmers, in 1912-13.
+It was built in 2 stages - the hall, by Thomas Ross, in 1908-10 and the church, by Peter MacGregor Chalmers, in 1912–13.
 It cost £21,000 and opened in December 1913.
-As Lady Glenorchy South Church (to distinguish it from another church in Leith) it became one of the busiest churches in Edinburgh.
+As Lady Glenorchy South Church (to distinguish it from Lady Glenorchy's Free Church in Greenside) which became the North Church it became one of the busiest churches in Edinburgh.
 The congregation diminished with the demolition of surrounding tenements in the mid 20th century.
 In 1969, it was sold to the University of Edinburgh, and used as an examination hall, under the name "Roxburgh Place Hall".
 During this time, it also served as a venue for the Fringe, under the management of the nearby Pleasance as "Pleasance Over The Road".
 The Edinburgh University Settlement charity, which owned the building, went bankrupt in 2010, and the building was bought by Assembly in a joint deal with restaurateur Malcolm Innes to become Assembly's first permanent Edinburgh home.

 It has four performance spaces, including the 250-seater Roxy Central, and a snug bar in the basement.